Skip to Main Content

 Homeowners who want cheap policies

-Our rate data from Quadrant Information Services shows that, on average, home insurance policies from Cumberland Mutual cost $643 per year for $300,000 in dwelling coverage.
-Along with low rates, Cumberland Mutual boasts an A- (Excellent) rating from AM Best and a low complaint index from the NAIC.
+Rate data from Quadrant Information Services shows that, on average, home insurance policies from Cumberland Mutual cost $643 per year for $300,000 in dwelling coverage.
+Along with low rates, Cumberland Mutual boasts an A- (Excellent) rating from AM Best and a low complaint index from the National Association of Insurance Commissioners (NAIC).
 However, Cumberland Mutual does not offer much room for customization, and it may be better suited for homeowners looking for cheap, no-frills policies.

 Donegal